NicolasMayo/MayoForm/README.md

 <h2>Form manipulation</h2>

-Now that your Form class is complete, you can print & validate the form using the following methods.
+Now that your Form class is complete, you can print & validate the form using the following methods :

+- MayoForm::hasBeenSent() - boolean : Return TRUE if the form has been sent, FALSE otherwise
+- MayoForm::validate(array $post) - boolean : Return TRUE if the $post array matches the form expected values, FALSE otherwise
+- MayoForm::getValue(string $field) - mixed : Return the value of the field $field, or NULL if the field doesn't exist
+- MayoForm::__toString() - string : Prints the form

 ``` php
 $form = new Form_Example();